 All demographic assumptions will be the same as those adopted for the most recent actuarial valuation (the Fund will decide at what point any post-valuation changes to the demographic assumptions take effect), except for the corporate bond and least risk basis in relation to the life expectancy assumption.
 Given these financial assumptions do not protect against future adverse demographic experience a higher level of prudence will be adopted in the life expectancy assumption.
-Currently, the assumed rate of long-term longevity improvement will be 2% p.a. rather than the 1.5% p.a. used for funding purposes.
+Currently, the assumed rate of long-term longevity improvement will be 2% p.a. rather than the 1.75% p.a. used for funding purposes, but this may be reviewed as necessary based on actuarial advice.

-(f) Benefit changes
+(g) Benefit changes